 - Lenience provides a buff to your Atonement targets reducing damage taken by 3%.

-- Evangelism is an active ability with an 80-second cooldown that extends the duration of all your active Atonement buffs by 6 seconds.
+- Evangelism is an active ability with a 90-second cooldown that extends the duration of all your active Atonement buffs by 6 seconds.

-Lenience is recommended for dungeon content and potentially some raid encounters with constant damage.
+Lenience is recommended for dungeon content and a very niche pick in raiding.

-In Battle for Azeroth, there will be the option to go into "War Mode".
+In Shadowlands, there remains the option to go into "War Mode".
 Enabling War Mode provides the following benefits:

 - PvP talents enabled in the outdoor world.